assemblaj/Framing/README.md

 # Framing
-Framing is a value-key database that allows the user to load a JSON structure, find values with respect to multiple contexts and traverse upward in their hierarchies.
+Framing is a JSON querier that allows the user to load a JSON structure, find values with respect to multiple contexts and traverse upward in their hierarchies.

 ## Frames